ev3rywh3re/jess-drupal-wordpress-frontend-mixer/README.md

 ## Setup Steps

+The setup script (`setup.sh`) is provided as an attempt to automate this project setup, configuration, and functionality.

 Follow these steps sequentially to configure and launch each site.
 Run commands from the main `jess-drupal-wordpress-frontend-mixer` directory unless specified otherwise.

 ### 1. WordPress Site (Bedrock)